ngs-doo/TemplaterExamples/Advanced/PowerQuery/Readme.md

 This function will take the first found CSV file and project it via specified columns.
 It will use `en-US` culture to process the CSV so that decimal numbers are imported correctly (dot represents the decimal separator).

-Templater for Java will save the zip in streaming mode, which means we need to convert it into non-streaming mode before passing it for processing.

 ### Running the example

 Due to some Power Query limitations, running the example without the proper Templater license will "corrupt the document".
-This can be avoided by removing the **xlsx** processing part of the example and only leave the **csv** part which does not inject warnings for unlicensed versions.

 Non Power Query sheets are hidden in the template, but can be shown to understand the template better.